Pratyush-Srivastava/DSA_Notes/DynamicProgramming.md

   LIS based on second value.
 It need not be longest strictly increasing, just increasing is fine.
 We can do it in NLogN
 * LIS can be used in the longest chain problem.
 We are given pairs of element (a,b) such that (a<b). (a,b) can form a chain with (c,d) if b < c.
 First we need to sort by first values and then do LIS.
 While comparing two pairs, compare b < c and then only calculate LIS.
-Doing this by tail method can be complicated because pairs p (5,24) q(15,28) r( 27,40)
-  Here, p > q and q > r but p < r.
-For n log n you need to sort second values instead of first values.
+Doing this by tail method can be complicated because pairs p (5,24) q(15,28) r(27,40) Here, p > q and q > r but p < r.
+For nlogn you need to sort second values instead of first values.
 * Maximum cuts in a rod with certain allowed lengths is a problem like number of combinations of coins to get certain sum.
 At each point, we need to either consider a specific length or not consider it all.
 If you consider it, you need to add 1 to it and if you do not consider it you have to reduce that length from allowed lengths, Math.max(1 + maxCuts(i)(j - allowedLengths(i - 1)), maxCuts(i - 1)(j)).
 Also take care of results with -1.
 A problem of recursion could be of two types, one is consider that item/ not consider that item at all.
 Another type would be consider each item and reduce for all the items.
-Certain problems will alow only one option.
-If you take number of combinations of coins problem (1,1,2) is same as (2, 1, 1) so be careful will selecting that approach.
+Certain problems will allow only one option.
+If you take number of combinations of coins problem (1,1,2) is same as (2, 1, 1) so be careful while selecting the approach.
 * Minimum coins to make a value when you are given a list of denominations.
 You can take both recursive approaches but approach of selecting each item can gives you space complexity of O(n).
   For minimumCoins(n) = Min(minimumCoins(n - den(0)) + 1, minimumCoins(n - den(1)) + 1, minimumCoins(n - den(2)) + 1...)